0Wolfire/gladius-guardian/README.md

 # Defualt environment variables for each executable, can also be specified when starting the service in the JSON body of the request.
 DefaultEnvironment = ["GLADIUSBASE=your/base/here"]

+# Set log level
+LogLevel = "debug"

+# How many lines to keep of service logs before old entries are deleted
+MaxLogLines = 1000
 ```

+These can also be overridden with environment variables like: `GUARDIAN_CONFIGVAR=value`